steltze/Josephson-Traveling-Wave-Parametric-Devices/README.md

 Simulation and analysis toolkit for traveling-wave Josephson parametric amplifiers and converters (TWPA/TWPC) based on a lumped-element and discrete transmission line model using transfer-matrices to extract the network S-parameters.
 This software was developed in the LPENS-Quantic laboratory.

+> **Note:** This project is under active development.
+Please clone the repository and run it in place.

 ## Installation

 Dependencies are managed with [uv](https://docs.astral.sh/uv/), which